thecoffeedev/coinvestment-be/USAGE.md

 > Where
 > * `availableCryptocurrencies` is a list of cryptocurrencies
 > * `availableBundles` is a list of bundles
+> * `bundleCryptocurrencies` is a list of the cryptocurrencies in that bundle

 - - - - -